waynchi/DopamineAPI_Android-Client/README.md

 Our recommended way of installing the Dopamine API Client is to use the JAR file we've included in this repo.

-We have included two sets of files: a completed, *Live Example App* you can import into Eclipse and run immediately, and the core client JAR file you'll need to use the API in your app.

 While we think this approach makes things really easy, we love to be transparent and we rely on the support of our community to improve the API Client.
 We love feedback, especially in the form of pull requests. :)

 ###Download & setup

 Download the API Client files in this repo.
 Here's what you'll find:

-The API Client folder contains 2 directories:

-1. `API contents/`
-2. `DopamineDummy/`

-The `DopamineDummy/` direcory contains the *Live Example App*.
-It's a sandbox example of how one could use the Dopamine Behavior Design API.
-The *Live Example App* already has the API Client completely integrated and configured and it can be run immediately from your local environment and contact the API.
-Use it to see how the completed moving parts of the API Client interoperate and to check against your code.

-The `API contents/` direcory contains the JAR file as well as the source code for the API.

-Inside the `API contentes/` directory you'll find:

 ```
  /